theaayushdev/BhrastaBusters/README.md

 ### BhrastaBusters
-BhrastaBuster* is an anonymous corruption reporting tool that allows users to securely submit reports with descriptions, images/videos, and department details.
+BhrastaBuster is an anonymous corruption reporting tool that allows users to securely submit reports with descriptions, images/videos, and department details.
 Reports are analyzed for credibility using a machine learning model, and admins can monitor, update, and export reports via a dashboard.

-## 🚀 Features
+## Features

-### 🧑‍💻 User (Flutter App)
+### User (Flutter App)
 - Generate a unique report token.
 - Submit corruption reports anonymously.
 - Attach image or video evidence.
 - Check report status using the token.
 -
-### 🖥️ Admin (Flask Web App)
+### Admin (Flask Web App)
 - View all reports in a clean table.
 - Filter reports by department.
 - View and download attached media.